-- If both parents have parental responsibility for the child, but permission cannot be obtained from one of them i.e. because they refuse to consent, or because their whereabouts are unknown, then you will need to apply for a Specific Issue court order.
+- If both parents have parental responsibility for the child, but permission cannot be obtained from one of them, for example, because they refuse to consent, or because their whereabouts are unknown, then you will need to apply for a Specific Issue court order.
 This is required, in the absence of the other parent’s consent, to make the change legally binding (official).

 Parental Responsibility Flowcharts

-These helpful charts will determine who has parental responsibility for your child.
+These helpful charts will help you to determine who has parental responsibility for your child.

 NOTE: If both parents have parental responsibility, but consent from one parent i.e. the mother or father cannot be obtained, then learn how to apply for a Specific Issue court order – and download the relevant court form (C100).
 This is required, in the absence of the other parent’s consent, to make the change legally binding (official).